Making it easier to grow your law firm

 12. Can I extend the Extended Policy Period (EPP) and continue taking new instructions?

-In response to the pandemic, the indemnity rules were changed to allow firms that were facing practical difficulties in obtaining indemnity insurance to apply for a waiver to extend the EPP/Cessation Period – but only if their insurer has agreed to that extension.
+In response to the pandemic, the indemnity rules were changed to allow firms facing practical difficulties in obtaining indemnity insurance to apply for a waiver to extend the EPP/Cessation Period – provided their insurer agreed to that extension.
+However, insurers are generally reluctant to grant the extension.

 But the key point about EPP is to avoid it in the first place.
 Given the increased due diligence undertaken by insurers and the potential slower response times, there is all the more reason to return your proposal form to your broker (or insurer) as early as possible to secure your insurance cover.